How Oracle Java Licensing works:

 - Licensing Assessment: They guide you in identifying which Java deployments require a license.

-- Expert Advisory for Audits: If you’re already managing your Java Licensing, Redress Compliance provides expert advice to counter Oracle during audits and supports communication with Oracle regarding Java licensing issues.
+- Expert Advisory for Audits: If you manage your Java Licensing yourself, Redress Compliance provides expert advice to counter Oracle during audits and supports communication with Oracle regarding Java licensing issues.

 - Audit Defense and Licensing Strategy: We assist in developing audit defense strategies and negotiating better discounts for Java license purchases.